gerekper/ganjaking/wp-content/plugins/woocommerce-store-credit/readme.txt

 Visit our [Product page](http://docs.woocommerce.com/document/woocommerce-store-credit/) to read the documentation and get support.

 == Changelog ==

+= 3.4.2 December 10, 2020 =
+* Fix - Prevent fatal error when displaying the discounted amount of a Store Credit coupon on the cart page.
+* Fix - Enqueue the script 'send-credit.js' only when necessary.

 = 3.4.1 November 26, 2020 =
 * Tweak - Improved PHP 8 support.